JamFox/docs.jamfox.dev/docs/content/extras/bestof.md

     **8: Great.** Not so great as to touch the soul, so to speak, but wonderful enough that I was completely satisfied with the experience.

-    **7: Good.** A solid movie.
+    **7: Good.** A solid experience.
 The issues are definitely present although not glaring and easily overlooked because the overall experience was good.

     **6: Above average.** Usually popcorn flicks fit this score well unless they go above and beyond.
 I got something out of it, however small that something may have been.
-Probably not going to watch it again.

     **5: Average.** Nothing gained and nothing lost.